 This step allows you to specify the appearance of the new dependency matrix type.
 For example, you can predefine the default column text direction, row and column scope, and so forth.

 Take Whole Model As Scope

-Set to true to select the whole model as a scope for relation analysis.
+Set to true to select the whole model as a scope for relationship analysis.
 The root package Model will be selected by default in both the Row Scope and Column Scope boxes.

-Select a direction of relationships for the relation analysis and representation in the dependency matrix.
+Select a direction of relationships for the relationship analysis and representation in the dependency matrix.
 Be aware that new relationships will be created with the selected direction.